mksonkar/obsidian-notes/Web Development/ReactJS/Preserving and Resetting State.md

 As a rule of thumb,
 **if you want to preserve state between re-renders, the structure of the tree should be the same across renders.**
 If the structure changes, then react destroys the state associated with part of the tree that changed including its subtrees.

+You should not nest component functions because, if the outer component gets re-rendered, then the inner component will be created again, and the state of the component inside will not be preserved.

+Hence, always declare components at the top level, and never nest their definitions.